 There are programs available for continued education in the coffee business, like the Specialty Coffee Association’s Coffee Skills program.
 Through the program, you can learn barista skills, brewing, how to keep your business green, and how to roast properly.

-Also, within the Specialty Coffee Association, business owners can learn about Coffee Sustainability, which can help teach about how each coffee shop can learn their role in What Education Is Needed To Open A Coffee Shop (Is A Degree Necessary?)the coffee industry and how they can become leaders in sustainability.
+Also, within the Specialty Coffee Association, business owners can learn about Coffee Sustainability, which can help teach about how each coffee shop can learn their role in the coffee industry and how they can become leaders in sustainability.

 The Specialty Coffee Association also has a program to teach Coffee Technicians, where applicants can continue to develop their skills and learn how to use different types of equipment.